|

 is so terrible, else we should grow too fond of it."
 General Robert E. Lee

-Reconnoitre of Chattanooga Tennessee - June 1862
+Reconnoiter of Chattanooga Tennessee - June 1862

 In May 1862, Companies

-Union positions at Chattanooga, Tennessee.
-While reconnoitering, the legion captured one Union soldier, a vidette, and hoped for their baptism of fire.
-"The Indians say as I took the first prisoner each of them must take one to be even," stated Thomas in a letter to his wife on June 25, 1862.
-Subsequently,
+each of them must take one to be even," stated Thomas in a letter to his wife on June

-to fight, the Thomas Legion reconnoiters wouldn’t have to wait long.
+of their opportunity to fight, the Thomas Legion reconnoiters wouldn’t have to wait long.

 Cherokees in Battle - September 13, 1862

-before the Union army retreated the Indians had killed and wounded several Federals.
-Stringfield recalled that "the
+weapons, the Indians killed and wounded several Federals.
+Stringfield said that "the Indians were led by Lt.
+John Astoogatogeh (or Astooga Stoga),

-Lt.
-Astoogatogeh, a splendid specimen of Indian manhood and warrior, who was also killed in the charge."
-The Indians were furious at the death of Astoogatogeh and
+a splendid specimen of Indian manhood and warrior, who was also killed in the charge."
+The Indians, enraged at their loss, also scalped several of the Federal

 In January

-was admitted into the Union and the newly formed “Mountain State” bid farewell to her divorced Virginia.
+was admitted into the Union and the newly formed “Mountain State” bid farewell to her divorced Virginia,

-Ohio, with about 1500 (numerous units as stated in O.R., 23, i, pp. 386-389.
-Includes Sanders' detailed report) flanked their position and attacked.
-As
+stated in O.R., 23, I, pp. 386-389, flanked their position and attacked.
+As the advancing Union army received

-the advancing Union army received murderous grape and canister shots, the Federals realized that Levi’s Battery was
+murderous grape and canister shots, the Federals realized that Levi’s Battery was included in the 400.
+Ironically, many

-included in the 400.
-Ironically, many Confederates retreated to the northern end of the bridge and proceeded into the Old Stringfield Cemetery.
-The Old Stringfield Cemetery, adjacent to the Holston River, is where
+Confederates retreated to the northern end of the bridge and proceeded into the Old Stringfield Cemetery, adjacent to the Holston River, where William Stringfield's father, mother,

 Holston River, over 1,600 feet long, built on eleven piers.
 The trestle-work included, this bridge was 2,100 feet in length."

-“It will take months to rebuild it” (O.R., 23, i, 385).
-Also see East Tennessee and American Civil War Railroads.
+Plains Bridge, which was also considered the most important bridge in East Tennessee.
+Union Gen. Ambrose Burnside stated that “It will take months to rebuild it.”
+(O.R., 23, I, 385).
+See also East Tennessee and American Civil War Railroads.

-were guarding the passes of the Smokies (O.R.
+passes of the Smokies (O.R.
 1, 30, pt.
 III, p.
 661 and O.R., 1, Vol. 18, p.
 811).
-Thomas was following General Buckner’s Orders and on Sept.
-2, 1863, Thomas and the two Cherokee Companies departed
+While in the passes and following Gen. Buckner’s Orders, Thomas and the two Cherokee Companies departed Strawberry

-Cherokees were responsible for recruitment duties, fighting bushwhackers, and engaging the Union army (O.R., 53, pp. 313-314).
+were responsible for recruitment duties, rounding up deserters, fighting bushwhackers, and engaging the Union army.
+(O.R., 53, pp. 313-314).

 During the first week of September 1863, part of the Sixty-ninth and most of Walker's Battalion, which many believed was now a regiment, with detachments of the Twenty-ninth, Thirty-ninth, Sixtieth and Sixty-second North

-Carolina Regiments, retreated to the gap of the Smoky Mountains.
-They retreated to the North Carolina line to guard against an
+Carolina Regiments, retreated to the gap of the Smoky Mountains to guard against an invasion of that region.
+(O.R., 1, 30, IV, p.
+537.)
+The greater part

-Va."
-Counter-marching also promoted the impression of a much larger force.
-(O.R., i, 30, iv, p.
-26 and O.R., i, 30, iv, p.
+covered a lot of ground, but it also gave the impression of a much larger force.
+(O.R., I, 30, IV p.
+26 and O.R., I, 30, IV, p.
 537).

-Battles at Telford and Limestone Station Tennessee - September 8, 1863
+Battle of Telford and Limestone Station Tennessee - September 8, 1863

-with the two Indian Companies and many whites, which totaled several hundred men, withdrew from Strawberry Plains and
+with the two Indian Companies and many whites, which totaled several hundred men, withdrew from Strawberry Plains and passed

-passed through Sevierville to the North Carolina line.
+through Sevierville to the North Carolina line.
 Thomas was pursued by the Federals and had "quite a skirmish near Sevierville

 on September 7 or 8, 1863."
 Thomas, however, crossed the Smoky Mountains and at once securely blockaded all the

-ordered to advance at 3:00 a.m.
+was ordered to advance at 3:00 a.m.
 On the 8th, the Sixty-ninth forced the enemy from Telford's depot

 to Limestone, where they made a determined stand and were "evidently being handled by some veteran officers."
 Closing in upon